-The Licensing Authority will require detailed information when an applicant applies for this permit, as follows:
+The Licensing Authority will require detailed information when an applicant applies for this Permit, as follows:

-- A scaled plan of the premises indicating the location of the machines, other prize gaming facilities, etc., and any appropriate notices that are to be displayed - Evidence that staff are trained to have a full understanding of the maximum stakes and prizes that are permissible - That they understand the limits to stakes and prizes that are set out in Regulations and that the gaming offered is within the law - Clear polices that outline steps to be taken to protect children from harm - A Basic Disclosure and Barring Service (DBS) check dated within one calendar month of the date of the application being submitted to the Licensing Authority (unless the applicant holds a current Operator's Licence issued by the Gambling Commission) - Evidence of staff training by way of a Premises Log Book which should be signed and dated by staff to prove that training has been undertaken and understood - The amount of space around gaming machines to prevent jostling of players or intimidation - Details of opening hours - Approximate numbers of staff employed
+- A scaled plan of the premises indicating the location of the machines, other prize gaming facilities, etc., and any appropriate notices that are to be displayed; - Evidence that staff are trained to have a full understanding of the maximum stakes and prizes that are permissible; - iii.
+That they understand the limits to stakes and prizes that are set out in Regulations; - iv. and that the gaming offered is within the law. - v.
+Clear polices that outline steps to be taken to protect children from harm. - vi.
+A Basic Disclosure and Barring Service (DBS) check dated within one calendar month of the date of the application being submitted to the Licensing Authority (unless the applicant holds a current Operator's Licence issued by the Gambling Commission); - vii.
+Evidence of staff training by way of a Premises Log Book which should be

+- signed and dated by staff to prove that training has been undertaken and understood; - viii.
+The amount of space around gaming machines to prevent jostling of players or intimidation; - ix.
+Details of opening hours; - Approximate numbers of staff employed.

-Where an applicant provides evidence that he has an Operating Licence and has, as a result, undergone rigorous checks by the Gambling Commission, then a DBS check will not normally be required.
+Where an applicant provides evidence that he has an Operating Licence and has as a result undergone rigorous checks by the Gambling Commission, then a DBS check will not normally be required.

 When considering any convictions revealed in an application the Licensing Authority will consider the nature and relevance of the offence, how long ago the offence took place and any other factors, which may be relevant.
 The application will be subject to the terms of the Rehabilitation of Offenders Act and 'spent' convictions may not be referred to when considering the permit application.
+The application process will make specific reference to the Relevant Offences listed in Schedule 8 to the Gambling Act 2005.